kevinmathukiya/web-story/outstatic/content/posts/vector.md

 ---
-title: 'vectorHave you ever tried to resize an image and it got distorted or lost a bit of quality?
-Vector graphics are the answer, as they are composed of things '
+title: 'vectorHave you ever tried to resize an image and it got '
 status: 'published'
 author:
   name: ''